aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

-## Present a separate User Interface route or "page" that allows the user to:
+## Present a separate User Interface route or "page" that allows the user to CRUD from a Graphql datastore:
 1. Check out my Graphql datastore User Interface route with the Card Games link in the browser